KiraCore/tools/valopers-query/README.md

-# Valoper query
+# Valopers query
-Creates for files with val. addresses.
+Creates four files with val. addresses.
 Each contain all, produced, claimed or waiting addresses.

 ### Setup
 `